CIOC-FM

-CIOC-FM (98.5 MHz) is a commercial radio station in Victoria, British Columbia, branded as Ocean 98.5.
+CIOC-FM (98.5 MHz) is a commercial radio station in Victoria, British Columbia, Canada, branded as "Ocean 98.5".
 It is owned by Rogers Radio, a division of Rogers Sports & Media.
 It broadcasts an adult contemporary format, switching to Christmas music for much of November and December.
 Its radio studios are located at 817 Fort Street in Downtown Victoria.

 CIOC-FM has an effective radiated power (ERP) of 47,000 watts (100,000 watts peak).
 The transmitter is off Fulton Road in Victoria.
 The signal covers much of the southern part of Vancouver Island, along with some sections of Puget Sound and the Olympic Peninsula in Washington.